zwerb/stock_analysis/README.md

 2020-07-03 Left off at creating offline CSV-reading functionality

+### HOW TO TURN ON ONCE YOU'VE SETUP ###

+# get into the main dir

+cd ~../stock_analysis

+# if you're using venv

+source bin/activate

+# re-upgrade / install the pip libs
+# after creating the setup bash and chmod 755 file.sh

+./bashsetup.sh

+# get into the git folder if required

+cd stock_analysis

+# start jupyter lab

+jupyter lab

+# run the workflow ipynb

 ### BELOW IS THE SETUP ###

 # the following shows how to set this up on an empty linux / unix system